AnnemetteBP/logit-diff-lens/docs/README_patchscopes.md

 - `<source-layer>` and `<target-layer>` are integer layer indices
 - `<source-position>` and `<target-position>` are integer token positions

+The source side can come from either:

+- a prompt-side saved artifact
+- a generation-side saved artifact or generation run output

 ## What it gives back

 It saves a patched run showing how the target prompt or target continuation behaves after the chosen representation is inserted.